Yuna Manase

-Yuna Suzuki (鈴木友菜, Suzuki Yūna), better know by her ring name Yuna Manase (まなせゆうな, Manase Yūna), is a Japanese professional wrestler, working as a freelancer and is best known for her tenure with the Japanese promotion Tokyo Joshi Pro Wrestling.
+Yuna Suzuki (鈴木友菜, Suzuki Yūna), better known by her ring name Yuna Manase (まなせゆうな, Manase Yūna), is a Japanese professional wrestler, working as a freelancer and is best known for her tenure with the Japanese promotion Tokyo Joshi Pro Wrestling.
 She also works as a coach and trained various wrestlers such as Natsumi Maki, Tam Nakano and Saori Anou.

 Professional wrestling career

 Independent circuit (2014–present)

 Suzuki is known for briefly competing in various promotions.
 At CyberFight Festival 2021, an event promoted by CyberFight for its four brands, DDT Pro-Wrestling, Pro Wrestling Noah, Tokyo Joshi Pro Wrestling and Ganbare☆Pro-Wrestling on July 6, 2021, Suzuki participated in a 15-person rumble rules match also involving Antonio Honda, Muhammad Yone, Shuhei Taniguchi, Yoshiaki Yatsu and others.